backdrop-contrib/ip_geoloc/README.txt

 4. Go back the Configuration >> IPGV&M and complete the import process with a larger batch size until the IP geolocation database is up to date with the access log.
-It will automatically remain in synch from now on.
+It will automatically remain in sync from now on.

 CONFIGURING YOUR VIEW TO DISPLAY AS A MAP
 =========================================